Analysis | An incomparable historic rebuke of a president by his own party

 The first occasion on which a member of the president’s party supported conviction came last year, when Romney voted to convict Trump on a charge that he’d abused the power of his presidency by pressuring Ukraine to aid his reelection bid.

-That was a rebuke of a historic nature — but it pales compared to what occurred on Saturday.
+That was a rebuke of a historic nature — but it pales compared with what occurred Saturday.

 It’s worth noting that the Senate’s vote on the most recent article of impeachment was far more bipartisan than was the vote in the House.
 Ten House Republicans supporting impeachment was functionally equivalent to just under 5 percent of the caucus — equivalent to two Republican senators.
 Seven Republican senators voting to convict Trump is the equivalent of 29 House Republicans joining the push to hold Trump accountable.